apex/apex/docs/delete.md

 Are you sure? (yes/no):
 ```

-For delete of all functions:
+Force delete of all functions:

 ```sh
 $ apex delete -f
 ```

-For delete of specific functions:
+Force delete of specific functions:

 ```sh
 $ apex delete -f foo bar